 All the children in Key stage 2 have access to 'Bug Club' which supports their reading and provides a wide range of both genres and authors for them to read.
+In Years 3 and 4, the children also have access to Reading Eggs/Reading Eggspress.
 The children will also visit the library at least once a week to choose a book to read both in school and at home.
 The books in the library are well-organised and the librarian is skilled in directing the children to an appropriate range of reading material for their age and reading ability.